How to Export Microsoft Project

 How to export Microsoft Project to GanttPRO

-Would you like to manage your projects in some other tools?
+Would you like to manage your projects in MS Project alternatives?
 Your choice may be GanttPRO online Gantt chart creator.
 This is a nice Gantt chart tool with an intuitive interface where it is so easy to work with projects.

-To export your MS Project file to GanttPRO, do these quick steps:
+To export your MS Project file to GanttPRO online MPP viewer, do these quick steps:

 GanttPRO offers a 14-day free trial for you to try all the features of the Gantt chart software.